Informfully/Documentation/docs/source/source.rst

 =============

 The Informfully Platform combined both the app front end and website back end in one project.
-To get a better overview of how to write and extend this platform, we provide here a short project overview.
+To get a better overview of how to write and extend this platform, we provide a short project overview here.
 The two parts we look at in more detail are the ``frontend``  and ``backend`` directories.

 ``frontend`` Directory